NiordOrg/niord-s124-xml-bindings/README.md

 # Niord S-124 XML Bindings

-This repository contains JAXB XML bindings for S-100 and S-124 maritime standards for use in Niord and Baleen projects.
+This repository contains JAXB XML bindings for S-100 and S-124 for use in Niord and Baleen projects.

 ## Modules

-- **s-100**: XML bindings for S-100 5.2.0 Exchange Catalogue
+- **s-100**: XML bindings for S-100 5.2.0
 - **s-124**: XML bindings for S-124 2.0.0 (Navigational Warnings)

 ## Quick Start